coderefinery/presentations/2024-aarhus.md

 ## What is CodeRefinery?

 - A hub for FAIR research software practices
-- A project since 2016, currently funded by [NeIC](https://neic.no/)
+- A project since 2016, funded by [NeIC](https://neic.no/) and many partners
 - Training network
 - Reaching about [500 learners/year](https://coderefinery.org/workshops/past/)
 - Reusable [lesson materials](https://coderefinery.org/lessons/)